 The People Selma

-Selma, Alabama is the second location for my global The People visual ethnography series.
-I made over 125 portraits of Selma’s citizens in this iconic Southern town that is best known as an epicenter of the 1960’s civil and voting rights movement.
+Selma is the second location for my global The People visual ethnography series.
+I made over 125 portraits in November 2018 of Selma’s citizens.
+This iconic Southern town is best known as an epicenter of the 1960’s civil and voting rights movement.

 This series includes daily Walmart shoppers; church congregations; a Halloween parade; football players; cheerleaders and community leaders including a Rotary Club lunch.
 All photographs were made using simple lighting and a portable white background.

 I hope that you compare some of the residents of Selma to the Mexico series.
 I plan on eventually shooting in locations on multiple continents to show all of us just how beautiful, and similar, we all are.